hoffmangroup/segtools/doc/segtools.rst

    This option normalizes the y-axis of the aggregation plot, displaying enrichment and depletion instead of counts at each position.
-The enrichment of label :math:`l` at position :math:`p` is calulated with the following formula:
+The enrichment of label :math:`l` at position :math:`p` is calculated with the following formula:

    .. math:: enrichment(l, p) = \log_2 \dfrac{f_{obs} + 1}{f_{rand} + 1}